 A feature-rich webapp and excluding modules

-magnolia-enterprise-pro-webapp as a starting point.
+magnolia-dx-core-webapp is used as a starting point.
 We then exclude some modules which are not necessary for the example use case.

 When creating a feature-rich webapp, you cannot only exclude modules, you also need to add additional modules.
 Usually, it is common to do both, exclude and add modules.

 - Create a webapp skeleton from a Magnolia Maven archetype.

 - Modify the POM files according to your needs.

 - Add additional resources, if necessary.

 - Build the webapp.